SHOP

 You can get one as a petrol, diesel or all-electric MINI Electric.
 And if you’ve got a phobia of straight lines, this car’s perfect for you thanks to its circular infotainment screen, air vents and gauge cluster (they’re everywhere).

 While it’s one of the most fun to drive on this list, it’s not the most practical, with a mere 211 litres of boot space.
-Having said that, it’s plenty for a couple of small suitcases or a few softer bags.
+Having said that, it’s plenty for a couple of small suitcases or a few soft bags.

 You’d be foolish not to choose the Cooper trim purely for its sportier looks and incredible history.